-Yet another interview, helped me create this set of RDSP questions and answers.
-As with all my advice in this area, I start with check the CRA RDSP Web Page Link, and read about this topic yourself, but hopefully some of these answers I put together will help.
-As for what happened to the article that was to come from this “interview”, I haven’t seen anything yet (I seem to be fun to interview, but the information I give out, isn’t very print worthy).
+Yet another interview helped me create this set of RDSP questions and answers.
+As with all my advice in this area, I start with checking the CRA RDSP Web Page Link, and reading about this topic yourself, but hopefully, some of these answers I put together will help.
+As for what happened to the article that was to come from this “interview”, I haven’t seen anything yet (I seem to be fun to interview, but the information I give out isn’t very print-worthy).

-For us, it wasn’t too hard, but luckily we had the help of Ottawa Children’s Treatment Centre through CHEO (Children’s Hospital of Eastern Ontario) when my son was diagnosed with Autism.
+It wasn’t too hard for us, but luckily we had the help of Ottawa Children’s Treatment Centre through CHEO (Children’s Hospital of Eastern Ontario) when my son was diagnosed with Autism.
 They assigned a social worker to help us, and the Psychologist who did the diagnosis filled in the appropriate forms (T-2201) to get the DTC, and then helped us get the DTC review “backdated” to when my son was born, as Autism is viewed as a disorder of brain development (or as a from birth disability).

 As I have said, we got help from OCTC, I would assume that if you lived near a large metropolitan area, the children’s hospital should be able to help you out.
 Ultimately this is a job for the diagnosing physician.
 I have been told by a few of my readers that there are help groups in many communities that help folks (for free) get things done, if their physicians are unfamiliar with what needs to get done.
 Look on-line is my advice to look for this information at sites such as , Autism Ontario, or Children at Risk.